nathanbish/CUSG-Law/Statutes/Title IV: Student Organizations/Chapter 1: Recognition & Registration/README.md

 (e) Student group email addresses shall not be used to send communications unrelated to the operations, services, or obligations of CUSG or the University.

+## §4.1.4 – Bylaw Submission Requirements for Recognition
+**Enacted by** 92 LCB 13 (2020, “A Bill to Establish Legislative Council Oversight of All CUSG Fee-Supported Organization Bylaws”)

+(a) All CUSG fee-supported organizations must submit their bylaws to the Center for Student Involvement (CSI) with all other necessary information and requirements established by CSI in order to maintain their status as a Recognized Student Organization and to request funding from CUSG-fee supported funding boards or organizations.

+> (i) The Center for Student Involvement shall work directly with the Rules Committee Chair and the President of the Legislative Council to ensure access to bylaws and facilitate timely review.

+> (ii) All funding requests to funding boards must include a copy of the organization's current bylaws.